 5×5 Training For Size and Strength

 5×5 training has been in around in various forms for the best part of a century.
-It allows for trainees to progress in both size and at the same time.
+It allows for trainees to progress in both size and strength at the same time.
 It can also be adapted to cater for those of all levels of training experience from the weight-training novice all the way up to elite athletes.
 For those who are looking for a time-efficient training protocol with a track record of producing results quickly, 5×5 should be near the top of the list.

 The Origins of 5×5 Training

 Although often associated to Bill Starr’s classic 1976 text, The Strongest Shall Survive, using five sets of five repetitions has actually been around for much longer.
 Peary Rader’s transformation from beanpole to muscle man was at the origin of the famous 20 rep squat routine.
-But he actually alternated periods of 20 with 5×5 to keep progressing.
+But he actually alternated periods of 20 reps with 5×5 to keep progressing.
 However it is probably true to say that Bill Starr really put 5×5 on the map as a solid training plan.

 What is 5×5 Training?